State-by-state guide to keeping kids safe online

 Maryland

 Requires county-state libraries to adopt policies to prevent minors from obtaining access to obscene materials via the internet.
-Requires Internet service providers to make parental controls that enable blocking or filtering of websites available to subscribers in the state.
+Requires internet service providers to make parental controls that enable blocking or filtering of websites available to subscribers in the state.

 Massachusetts